-The directors may change from time to time.
-The current list of directors may be found on the Companies Office website, at www.companiesoffice.govt.nz/companies (company number 142877).
+The current list directors of the Supervisor may be found on the Companies Office website, at www.companiesoffice.govt.nz/companies (company number 142877).

 Incorporation and parent company

 The Supervisor was incorporated in New Zealand in 1881, and was re-registered to become a company under the Companies Act 1993 on 30 June 1997.
 On 1 May 2002 the Supervisor's status as a statutory trustee company was confirmed under its own Act of Parliament, the Trustees Executors Limited Act 2002.
 The Supervisor changed its name to Tower Trust Limited on 1 May 2002 and changed from this name to its current name on 1 August 2003.